soulgalore/benice-ampproject/README.md

 </html>
 ```

+If you have lots and lots of CSS and you feel that inlining it will be kind of bad, have a look at [loadCSS](https://github.com/filamentgroup/loadCSS) project by the Filament Group.

 # How does the Be Nice AMP Project work on HTTP/2?
 Are you lucky and already have upgraded to HTTP/2 and your server has the possibility to do a server push?
 Then make sure you push your CSS file and you don't even have to inline it in your HTML!